BUDAPEST, Hungary (AP) They've done it again.

-BUDAPEST, Hungary (AP) The U.S. women's water polo team claimed a record-extending fifth world championship with a 13-6 win over Spain in the final on Friday.
+The U.S. women claimed a record-extending fifth world championship in water polo with a 13-6 victory over Spain on Friday.

-Spain fought valiantly to stay level at 3-3 before quick-fire goals from Neushul and Madeline Musselman finally gave the U.S. some breathing space at halftime.
+Spain fought to stay even at 3-3 before quick-fire goals from Neushul and Madeline Musselman gave the U.S. breathing room at halftime.

-Captain Margaret Steffens also chipped in with a couple of goals for what turned out to be a comfortable win on the back of some committed defending.
+Steffens added a couple of goals in what turned out to be a comfortable win on the back of strong defense.

 The U.S. had been the first women's water polo nation to win four worlds, after victories in 2003, 2007, 2009 and 2015.